Laoukings/TNM031/Lab4_AgentSudo_writeup.md

 ![sudo-privilage](image21.png)

 The sudo version is 1.8.21 and we need to figure out if we somehow can exploit this.
+With the help of google we can exploit that the sudo version older than 1.8.28 by bypassing the !root configuration.
+This is done by entering the `sudo -u \#$((0xffffffff))` command

 ![mr.hacker](image22.png)

 ### Conclusion